Work for leading public sector employers while you study.

 - volunteer to participate in projects and working groups and share learning experiences

-2:1 undergraduate degree in any discipline or demonstration of academic ability up to the standard of a 2:1 undergraduate degree.
-A – C GCSE in Maths and English.
+- 2:1 undergraduate degree in any discipline, or demonstration of academic ability up to the standard of such degree

 How to apply